brown9804/ImgVideoRecognition_System-ARUBA_HPE_Switch/Images_Recognition/docs/developer_guide.md

 Whose parameters are: analyzed image converted to gray scale, image of the object you want to find, method to use.

-* **Get the position where a pixel similar to the object was obtained:** This is done using np.where (), it returns elements where the implemented condition is met, in this case it returns a tuple with two arrays, one for the x coordinate and another one for the coordinate Y.
+* **Get the position where a pixel similar to the object was obtained:** This is done using np.where (), it returns the elements where the implemented condition is met, in this case it returns a tuple with two matrices one for the coordinate x and another for the Y coordinate.

 ~~~~
 location = np.where(<res of matching template>    >=  <It is a threshold constant which is set according to the light variations that are possessed>